Through the Blue

 VILLAGE CHARM

 Skopelos’ Chora (main town) was designated a protected Traditional Settlement of Outstanding Beauty in 1978.
-A stone-paved waterfront (pedestrian-only in the evenings) is crowned by an ascending vision of terracotta roofed houses, while mulberry and plane trees dot the seafront boulevard.
+A stone-paved waterfront (pedestrian-only in the evenings) is crowned by an amphitheatric vision of terracotta roofed houses, while mulberry and plane trees dot the seafront boulevard.
 Unlike the dry Cyclades, there’s always a tree-shaded bench for baby to sneak a snooze on with Dad, while Mom slips off into Jasmine-scented back alleyways for a bout of island shopping.

 Skopelos town waterfront